RobelGiday/candy_sales/README.md

     * Limited usage of Same Day shipping of 177 transactions suggests it is less critical to overall operations.

 ### Candy Sales Insight for 2024
 * Product Performances
     *  Wonka Bar - Triple Dazzel Caramel generated the highest revenue with $9.2K in sales.
     *  Wonka Bar - Scrumdidlyumptious is the most profitability candy netting $6.1K in profits.
     *  Wonka Bar - Milk Chocolate best selling candy with 653 candy sales.
+    *  Overall Wonka Bars from both Lot's O Nuts and Wicked Choccy's contribute to 92% of the sales in 2024.
+    *  Nerds generated $6 of revenue whereas Fun Dip generated 0 sales in 2024.
 * Seasonal Trends
     * Sales peaked between October and December with $17.1K total sales.
     * Whereas the period between January and March accounted for lowested candy sales for the year with $6.6K in sales.
 * Regional Demand
     * California outperformed other regions netting $6.16K in profits with 344 customers regeratefully tapping to only 0.007% population.
-    * Potential for market penetration exists for highly populate states such as Florida and Illinois.
+    * Potential for market penetration exists for highly populate states such as California, Texas and Florida.

 ## Recommendations
 *	Strengthen partnerships with high-performing factories like Lot’s O’ Nuts and Wicked Choccy’s to sustain their momentum and meet demand.